Deep Time Detour

 Designed for Everyone

-This experience is intended to engage every visitor.
+Deep Time Detour is designed to engage every visitor.
 Youngsters who can’t yet read, non-English speakers, those with no strong interest in natural history, and fossil fanatics alike!
 These exhibits will spark curiosity and connection.
 From casual drop-ins to prehistoric Earth enthusiasts, all who enter will leave surprised, delighted, and inspired to share what they’ve experienced.

 The Exhibits